-Once you get out and look at what people were doing, what you won’t see is random tagging or scrawls.
-What you will see are drawings were true art.
+Once you get out and took a look at what people were doing; what you won’t see is random tagging or scrawls.
+What you will see are drawings that are true art.
 They are even possibly a new art form.
 The range of subjects was extraordinary.
 The colors ran the gamut from muted to violently fluorescent.
 Even though Toronto has beautiful graffiti throughout the city, this famous Toronto graffiti street has become a famous tourist attraction.

 Graffiti and Street Art